What if I do not pay enough tax?

 HMRC send out P800 calculations every year, most of which are generated automatically by their computer systems.
 This process is by no means perfect, but it is a normal part of the PAYE calendar.
 In many cases, too much or too little tax is paid simply because of the way the PAYE system works and no-one is ‘at fault’.
 But sometimes there will have been an error and this guide aims to help you to identify the reason why the tax you paid may not match the total amount you owe and the action you should take.

 You do not necessarily get a P800 tax calculation each year.
 If you fill in a tax return each year, you should not receive a P800 calculation, as you are within the self assessment system – HMRC expect any overpayment or underpayment to be dealt with by the completion of a tax return.
-If you are an employee and you do not complete a tax return, you might receive a P800 calculation.
+If you are an employee or pensioner and you do not complete a tax return, you might receive a P800 calculation.

 HMRC normally only send you a P800 calculation if they think that you have paid too much or too little tax during the tax year.
 You should always check the P800 calculation carefully, before accepting a refund or paying any tax demand.
 Sometimes HMRC get their numbers wrong, for example, they may include income twice or miss out income.